SKA-ScienceDataProcessor/integration-prototype/docs/CONTRIBUTING.md

 ### Commit Messages

+* Use the editor, not the terminal when writing a commit message.
+  Committing from the terminal encourages a mindset of having to fit everything into a single line which can result in a non-informative, ambiguous message.
+    * ie. Use `git commit` not `git commit -m "..."`
-* Limit the first line to 72 characters or less
+* Limit the first (summary) line to 72 characters or less
 * After the summary should be a blank line followed by a more thorough description.
 This should also be wrapped at 72 characters or less.
 * Reference issues, pull requests, and JIRA tickets liberally after the